ibm-cloud-docs/vpc/file_storage_vpc_replication_create.md

 ### Creating a file share with a replica from the CLI
 {: #fs-create-new-share-replica-cli}

 When you use the `ibmcloud is share-create` command to create your share, you can create a replica share at the same time by specifying values for the options `--replica-share-name`, `--replica-share-profile`, `--replica-share-cron-spec`,`--replica-share-zone`.
+The cron-spec specifies the replication frequency, and you can schedule to replicate your data as often as 15 minutes.
 For more information about the command options, see [`ibmcloud is share-create`](/docs/vpc?topic=vpc-vpc-reference#share-create).

 In the following example, a share `my-source-file-share` is created in `us-south-2` with a replica file share `my-replica-file-share` in `us-south-1`.
 In this example, only one mount target is created for the source file share, but you can also create the mount target for the replica share by using the same JSON syntax with the `--replica-share-mount-targets` option.